60pportunities/documentacao/docs/ggha.md

         - name: Execute deployment script
             run: ./scripts/deploy.sh
 ```
-In this example, the Execute deployment script step runs the de- ploy.sh script from the scripts directory.
+In this example, the Execute deployment script step runs the deploy.sh script from the scripts directory.

 Running shell commands in your GitHub Actions workflows provides you with the flexibility to perform a wide range of tasks, from simple one-liners to complex scripts.

 By combining shell commands with pre-built actions and advanced features like environment variables and conditional execution, you can create powerful, versatile, and efficient workflows tailored to your project's needs.